 Accounting teams have scrambled to ease the burden that this decentralized spending places on an organization, especially transactions made with a corporate card.
 That process includes:

 - approval request/granting workflows

 - capturing all transactions in the general ledger

-Most procure to payment systems have worked to integrate corporate card transactions into their platforms with direct feeds of transactions into their systems.
+Most procure-to-pay systems have worked to integrate corporate card transactions into their platforms with direct feeds of transactions into their systems.
 Management can then review and approve transactions and accounting teams can reconcile amounts against budgets.
 However, unlike in the procurement process, these transactions are only seen by accounts payable and oversight teams after the purchase has been made.